 Women Who Stay

-A global, long-term, slow journalism project.
-Together with my husband Noel Rojo, we give a voice to women who stay in their countries of origin while their family members migrate.
-We bring a complex view on migration, as women who stay also form an integral part of the migration process.
+Global, long-term, slow journalism project.
+Together with my husband Noel Rojo, we give voice to women who stay in their countries of origin while their family members migrate.
+We bring a complex view on migration as women who stay also form an integral part of the migration process.

-We stay in the field long enough to understand different cultures and contexts.
-We have been collecting stories of women on four different continents to find what connects us all when it comes to the migration issue.
+We have been collecting stories of women on four different continents to find what connects us all.